jeffknupp/blog/content/2012-02-09-starting-a-django-project-the-right-way.md

 Even though we haven't actually done anything besides starting a project, we know we're going to want everything under source control.
-We have two sets of 'things' we're going to be commiting: our Django project files _and our virtualenv install_.
+We have two sets of 'things' we're going to be committing: our Django project files _and our virtualenv install_.
 I can already hear the comments pouring in, but committing your virtualenv install means you have a __totally reproducible environment__ under source control.